Ten people, including gunman, killed in Ohio mass shooting

 FBI agents were assisting in the investigation.

 The shooting in Dayton, a riverfront city of about 140,000 people in southwestern Ohio, came just 13 hours after a mass shooting at a Walmart store in El Paso, Texas, where 20 people were killed and 26 others wounded.
-The 21-year-old suspect in that shooting was arrested. [nL2N24Z05J]
+The 21-year-old suspect in that shooting was arrested.

 The Ohio shooting was the third major outbreak of U.S. gun violence, coming seven days after a teenager killed three people with an assault rifle at a food festival in Northern California before taking his own life.

-Pope Francis condemned the attacks on “defenseless people” in the U.S. shootings in his Sunday message and blessing from St. Peter’s Square. [nL8N2500BN]
+Pope Francis condemned the attacks on “defenseless people” in the U.S. shootings in his Sunday message and blessing from St. Peter’s Square.

 The Dayton Daily News said the latest shooting occurred at or near a tavern called Ned Peppers Bar.